Skip to main content

 C510 Phosphor Bronze20%80-200100-260Hard, abrasive

 * Speeds for uncoated carbide.
 PCD can run 2-3× faster on pure copper.
+The turning column is reference-only here; validate any real turning setup in the dedicated turning calculator.

 Built-Up Edge Prevention